LeonaMc/ZeroDayAs3/README.md

 Previous project commits were made to the following repository (changed due to project restructure): <br />
 https://github.com/LeonaMc/ZD

 This project is a simple University Web Application.
+Staff mode can be accessed from the login page without registeration, student mode requires registration.
 Screenshots of the app can be seen below.

 # Collaborators
 Leona McNulty<br />